 On the positive side, these conflicts force us to face the fear we might be wrong.
 And, this is where the opportunity for growth begins.
 Using these breaks will help us conduct sound research.
 This will help us face those fearful ideas.
 It will increase both your enjoyment and accuracy.
 So, here are the three simple steps.

-Step one — Stop
+Step One — Stop

 When engaging in research involving your worldview, you’ll be grateful for these breaks.
 Sometimes we aren’t aware we are getting upset until it is too late.
 That’s why it’s better to stop and assess before we continue.

 Similarly, stop if you start feeling anxious, angry or fearful.
-If you feel physical pain stop!
+If you feel a physical pain stop!
 Don’t ignore the signs of discomfort.
 Your body is telling you something needs attention.
 Cognitive dissonance is real.

 This can happen to anyone when they run into something which challenges their beliefs.
 So, when you have a negative emotional reaction, stop.
 Otherwise, your research will not give you accurate results.